rodrimalaverc/real-estate-content-pack-generator/README.md

 Invalid rows are logged in the `Errors` sheet instead of stopping the full workflow execution.
 This allows valid rows to continue processing even when another row contains missing or incomplete information.

+## Testing

+The workflow was tested with 10 structured test cases covering both valid and invalid scenarios.

+The test matrix included:

+- Valid initial content generation
+- Missing required fields in the initial branch
+- Valid regeneration with feedback
+- Missing feedback in the regeneration branch
+- Missing previous draft in the regeneration branch
+- Validation of the new video-ready fields
+- Verification that content fields remain separated correctly

+The main fields tested were:

+- `goal`
+- `idea_seed`
+- `key_facts`
+- `feedback`
+- `generated_caption`

+Each test was documented with expected behaviour, actual result, status and issue found.

+## API Reliability

+Basic API resilience was added to both OpenAI HTTP Request nodes.

+The workflow uses retry logic to reduce the impact of temporary API failures or rate-limit issues.

+Current configuration:

+- Retry on Fail: enabled
+- Max tries: 3
+- Wait between tries: 3000 ms

+If the API still fails after the retry attempts, the execution stops.
+A future improvement would be to log these failed API attempts directly into the `Errors` sheet instead of stopping the execution.

 ## Google Sheets Structure

 The project uses a spreadsheet structure with tabs such as: